voyagermesh/voyager/docs/concepts/overview.md

 ![voyager-ingress](/docs/images/ingress/voyager-ingress.png)

 The above diagram shows how the Voyager operator works.
-When Voyager is [installed](/docs/setup/install.md) in a Kubernetes cluster, a pod named `voyager-operator-***` starts running in `kube-system` namespace by default.
+When Voyager is [installed](/docs/setup/install.md) in a Kubernetes cluster, a pod named `voyager-operator-***` starts running in `voyager` namespace by default.
 This operator pod watches for Kubernetes Ingress resources and Voyager's own Ingress CRD.
 When an Ingress object is created, Voyager operator creates 3 Kubernetes resources in the same namespace of the Ingress:

 - a Configmap named `voyager-${ingress-name}`: This contains the auto generated HAProxy configuration under `haproxy.cfg` key.